plone/training/voltoaddons/intro.rst

         -e ZCML="kitconcept.volto.cors" \
         -e PROFILES="kitconcept.volto:default-homepage" plone

-If you have the whole toolchain setup to develop Plone, you can also clone and use Volto's development backend setup:
+If you have the whole tool chain setup to develop Plone, you can also clone and use Volto's development backend setup:

 .. code-block:: console